onap/integration-xtesting/infra-healthcheck/README.md

   are up&running
 * onap-helm: list the helm charts.
 The success criteria is all the helm charts are completed.
+* nodeport_ingress: check that we have a 1:1 corresdpondance between nodeports and ingress (run only when the env variable DEPLOY_SCENARIO includes ingress)

 ## Usage